Serrated hinged terrapin

 The serrated hinged terrapin (Pelusios sinuatus) is a species of turtle in the family Pelomedusidae.
 The species is native to East Africa and Southern Africa.
 There are two recognised subspecies.

 Geographic range

-P. sinuatus is found in Botswana, Democratic Republic of the Congo, Ethiopia, Kenya, Malawi, Mozambique, Somalia, South Africa, South Sudan, Tanzania, Zambia, and Zimbabwe.
+P. sinuatus is found in Botswana, Democratic Republic of the Congo, Ethiopia, Kenya, Malawi, Mozambique, Namibia, Somalia, South Africa, South Sudan, Tanzania, Zambia, and Zimbabwe.

 Habitat and behaviour

 The preferred natural habitats of P. sinuatus are tropical lakes and rivers, where it can often be seen basking on logs, rocks, or mud banks, or even on the backs of sleeping hippopotami.

 Diet

 P. sinuatus eats water snails, soft-weed, and insects.

 Description

 The largest species in the genus Pelusios, P. sinuatus has a straight carapace length of up to 55 cm.
 Females are larger than males.
 Males can also be distinguished by their slightly longer tails.

 Defence

 For defence, the hinged plastron of P. sinuatus closes to protect the head and forelimbs.
 The serrated hinged terrapin also secretes a foul odour when threatened.